 Aside from medications, if all other treatment options do not work out, the patient might have to undergo surgery.
 The surgeon ultimately removes a damaged section of the digestive tract and reconnects to healthy portions.
 With this, fistulas are closed and abscesses are drained successfully.
 Unfortunately, the benefits are usually temporary as the disease often recurs.

 Some people living with Crohn’s disease may have to undergo surgery, which is often referred to as a resection.
 During this surgery, the doctor removes the damaged part of the intestinal tract and then reconnects the healthy sections.

 Alternatively, the doctor may perform an ileostomy where he or she temporarily diverts digestive products away from the inflamed areas of the large intestine to give it time to heal.
 However, the benefits of surgery may only be temporary and the disease often reoccurs.
 Therefore, it is important to continue with drug therapy after surgery.

 Strict compliance to medication as well as monitoring diet and symptoms are crucial in alleviating the symptoms of the disease.
 CareClinic can be adapted to different and specific needs of patients.
 The app sends periodic reminders so that the patient takes the medication at the right time.

-There is also a built-in journal in this Crohn’s disease app in which the patient inputs his or her symptoms and constantly tracks it every single day.
+There is also a built-in journal in this Crohn’s disease app in which the patient inputs his or her symptoms and constantly tracks them every single day.
 This can easily be compiled and printed so that on your next doctor’s visit, creating a treatment plan would be a breeze.

 Aside from that, the app may also track and identify the particular foods that aggravate the symptoms of the disease.
-Thus, CareClinic is probably the best partner when it comes to managing Crohn’s disease the convenient way.
+Thus, CareClinic is probably the best partner when it comes to managing Crohn’s disease in a convenient way.
 The app is very important in helping you live a normal and healthy life.